TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 [^3]: The code to generate the `_pids` with demographic differences below is in `code/3_clean_data.R`.
 [^4]: The code to generate `set_add_vs_cln_nrow` is in `code/3_clean_data.R`.
 [^5]: The code to generate `initial_ex` and `present_ex` and the condition breakdowns is in `code/3_clean_data.R`.
-[^6]: With the exception of the demographics table, these tables are identical to those in Set B.
-The demographics table has an extra `Income.Category` column and already has cleaned values for the `income` column.
-Otherwise, it's the same as the demographics table in Set B (sort them by `id`).

 <!-- Reference Links -->